UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reaction_controllers.rst

 #.
 Perform any transformations on the post-reaction parents
 #.
 Add the child group to the parent group, completing the application of reactions

-The above is done cell-wise, so that buffers do not overflow when many reactions are applied.
+The above is done cell-block-wise, so that buffers do not overflow when many reactions are applied.
+The user can control the maximum number of particles per cell (on average) and the number of cells per block.
+The defaults are intentionally greedy, and should be reduced in case of memory issues.

 .. literalinclude:: ../example_sources/example_reaction_controller.hpp
    :language: cpp